vollmerk/puppet-gitlabwebhook/README.md

 ## Description

-Module to install a Webhook for updating Puppet using R10K from Gitlab repos

-This module installs asimple Python webserver that accepts webhook PUSH notifications from Gitlab, and runs R10k to bring your puppet server up to date.
+This module installs a simple Python webserver that accepts webhook PUSH notifications from Gitlab, and runs R10k to bring your puppet server up to date.
 It also has some legacy support for monolithic puppet repos.

+The Project for the python webserver this installs can be found at https://github.com/vollmerk/gitlab-puppet-webhook

 The Python script can also trigger e-mails to Footprints or OTRS ticketing systems based on the commit mesage

-The Project for the python webserver this installs can be found at https://github.com/vollmerk/gitlab-puppet-webhook

 ## Setup